Analysis | What You Need to Know About Trump, Ukraine and Impeachment

 A number of witnesses testified in impeachment hearings that they believed Trump was pressuring Zelenskiy.
 Sondland stated flatly that there was a quid pro quo condition for a White House visit, and testified that he’d informed an adviser to Zelenskiy that Ukraine likely wouldn’t receive the military aid unless it publicly committed to the investigations Trump wanted.
 A U.S. Army officer who works for the White House National Security Council, Alexander Vindman, said he listened in on the Trump-Zelenskiy call and was so disturbed by the content that he reported his concerns to the NSC’s legal counsel.

-They have introduced two articles of impeachment, for abuse of power and obstruction.
-The first says that in his actions on Ukraine, Trump ignored national security interests “to obtain an improper personal political benefit.”
+The Democrats who control the House introduced two articles of impeachment, for abuse of power and obstruction.
+The first article says that in his actions on Ukraine, Trump ignored national security interests “to obtain an improper personal political benefit.”
 The other states that Trump engaged in unprecedented “complete defiance of an impeachment inquiry” by directing the White House and other executive branch agencies to withhold documents and blocking officials from any cooperation with the inquiry.
 The narrowly drawn impeachment articles reflect the desire of House Speaker Nancy Pelosi and some other top Democrats to keep the focus of impeachment on Trump’s Ukraine dealings.
 That’s intended to avoid a potentially protracted debate on other issues, such as questions of obstruction of justice raised in former Special Counsel Robert Mueller’s report on Russia’s interference in the 2016 election, and to retain support from swing-district Democrats who’ve been wary of voting for impeachment.

 9. What’s the standard for impeachment?